dasch-swiss/dsp-docs/docs/developers/dsp/contribution/index.md

 ### Prepare release

 We use [release-please-action](https://github.com/marketplace/actions/release-please-action) to prepare the next release.
 This action script automates the CHANGELOG generation, the creation of GitHub releases, and version bumps.
 In doing so, it creates a release PR which updates itself with each push into main branch following the commit messages.
-It's important to use the defined rules from [above](#git-commit-guidelines).
-When merging this release PR a new release will be created automatically.
+It's important to use the defined rules from [above](#git-commit-guidelines) in all commits and in [PR titles](#pr-title-format).

+### Create release

-With each published (pre-)release, the action workflow builds the npm package or the docker image and publishes on the corresponding platform.
+When we are ready to tag a release, simply merge the release PR.
+This will create a release on Github, builds the npm package or the docker image and publishes on the corresponding platform.

 [![Knora-API Docker Image](https://img.shields.io/docker/v/daschswiss/knora-api?label=Knora-API%20Docker%20Image)](https://hub.docker.com/r/daschswiss/knora-api)
 [![DSP-JS NPM Package](https://img.shields.io/npm/v/@dasch-swiss/dsp-js?label=DSP-JS%20NPM%20package)](https://www.npmjs.com/package/@dasch-swiss/dsp-js)
 [![DSP-UI NPM Package](https://img.shields.io/npm/v/@dasch-swiss/dsp-ui?label=DSP-UI%20NPM%20package)](https://www.npmjs.com/package/@dasch-swiss/dsp-ui)
 [![DSP-APP Docker Image](https://img.shields.io/docker/v/daschswiss/dsp-app?label=DSP-APP%20Docker%20Image)](https://hub.docker.com/r/daschswiss/dsp-app)